VioletHarmon2002/MyFirstRobot/docs/research-stories/head.md

 ## What to use for the head

+For the head we want to have something that can show facial expressions, but is also expendable, easy to use and is easy to (dis)assamble.

 We have a couple of idea's to use for the head.
 We could use a Matrix display, or an 0.96" oled screen.

 ## Matrix display